Bridgeton, Indiana: History

 Around 1823 a sawmill was built on the banks of Big Raccoon creek south of the Ten O'Clock Line by two men, Joseph Lockwood and Issac J. Sillman, for Joseph O'Niel and James Wasson.
 A buhrstone was added later to grind corn and wheat.
 Daniel Kalley and a James Searing would later buy the mill in 1837 from James and Mary Wasson for $1,600.
 Within a few several years a distillery was built but around 1845 the mill and distillery burned down.

 Here the story of the mill at Bridgeton splits between two different resources.
 One is from the Indiana Historical Society and the other is the paperwork submitted to the National Park Services for Bridgeton's application as an Historic District.

-The NPR version states that by 1848 the Onsley brothers and William Bean would replace the mill with a hewn log building to fill the need of a local mill.
+The NPR version states that by 1848 the Owsley brothers and William Bean would replace the mill with a hewn log building to fill the need of a local mill.
 That same year a hewn log bridge was built to span the Big Raccoon Creek giving farmers to the north of town easier access to the mill.

 The Indiana Historical Society states that the fall after the mill was destroyed by fire that the townspeople staged a "frolic" to build a new log mill.
 Searing then sold the mill for $2,000 to James Mullikin and Dr. Henry T. Ketchem.
 Ketchum soon sold his share back to Searing and in 1851 Mullikin acquired complete ownership of the mill.
 Mullikin then, sometime before January 1859, tore down the mill and built a new one as well as a general store.
 Stones were installed for grinding corn as well as stones for wheat.
 In January 1859 William Beal purchased the mill and surrounding land but sold it to William Blaize in December 1860 for $8,000.
 In 1862 Ralph Sprauge would acquire the mill.

 Sprague and his son-in-law, George W. Phelon, entered into a partnership to run the mill.
 The partnership was dissolved in 1874 with Sprague continuing to run the mill until he sold it in 1882 to Daniel Webster.

 Daniel Webster had been born three miles outside of Bridgeton in 1830.
 Webster had been a farmer and had made a small fortune in the coal mining business before investing in the mill.

 Originally Bridgeton was known as Lockwood Mills for the local mill, but later became known as Sodom because of the drinking and fighting that took place.
 On Saturday's and public days the mill acted as a community social center with people conducting business and exchanging gossip.
 For twenty-five cents a gallon of whiskey could be bought and the townsmen would engage in horse races and sometimes fights.
 The village applied for a post office in 1849 and the name was changed to Bridgeton.
 The original plat was recorded the same year which included most of the town as it exists today.